lenvolk/avslabs/scripts/ARC/README.md

 # Azure VMware Solution (AVS) Arc Deployment

-This document outlines the Azure Arc deployment process for Azure VMware Solution (AVS) using the `arc.ps1` script provided in this repository.
+This document outlines the Azure Arc deployment process for Azure VMware Solution (AVS) using the `arc-deploy.ps1` script provided in this repository.

 ## Overview

-The `arc.ps1` script automates the deployment of Azure Arc for VMware environments.
-It connects your VMware vCenter to Azure Arc, enabling Azure management and monitoring capabilities for your on-premises VMware infrastructure.
+The `arc-deploy.ps1` script automates the deployment of Azure Arc for VMware environments.
+It connects your VMware vCenter to Azure Arc, enabling Azure management and monitoring capabilities for your on-premises VMware infrastructure or Azure VMware Solution (AVS) private cloud.

+The deployment also includes the option to set up vSphere permissions using the `azure-arc-resourcebridge-role.ps1` script, which creates the necessary role and permissions for Azure Arc to manage vSphere resources.

 ## Deployment Workflow